robfatland/ops/friction/README.md

 4. Daily weigh-in
 5. Moderate carbs to less less less less
 6. Resistance training progression
-7. Setbacks happen; white knuckle problem
+7. Setbacks happen; white knuckle problem.
+Embrace the white knuckles.
 8. Weekend deviation is real pressure; particularly alcohol carbs and chocolate
-9. Hydrate...
+9. Hydrate... what does that mean?
 10. Sleep enough
 11. Control stress
 12. External support system
-13. Food tracker: I prefer to meditate
+13. Food tracker: Maybe a little bit.
 14. Veggies: Nutrients for nothing and your Satiety for free
 15. Foolish consistency is apparently the hobgoblin of little minds
 16. Mindful eating: What does a yellow light mean?
 17. Realistic sustainable changes

-### Additional

-- Consistent meditation on the process on a daily basis
+18. Consistent meditation on the process on a daily basis
-- Identify points of failure, e.g. improv situations, usually Empty Carbs of Opportunity (ECOs)
+19. Identify points of failure, usually Empty Carbs of Opportunity (ECOs)
   - This ***never*** feels like a solved problem; at best a narrow escape
-  - *Maybe* refusals are getting a bit habituated after 3/4 year repetition.
-- Stopping drinking mostly has helped
-  - One glass of vin: Brownies flow in
+20. Mostly-stopped drinking has helped...
+"One glass of vin: The brownies flow in"
+21. Walking the pattern as a reward is very motivating
+22. Sea weed and sunflower kernels and Gu stopgaps

 ### health versus BMI